jsoma/2026-databases/curriculum.md

-# Data and Databases Curriculum revamp
+# Data and Databases Curriculum

 Data and Databases is a second-semester core course in the Columbia Journalism School Data Journalism MS. After a first semester spend learning both writing/reporting skills and fundamental Python data journalism skills (scraping, pandas, etc) students move into more advanced possibilities with larger datasets.